python/cpython/Doc/c-api/veryhigh.rst

    code which can be compiled and should be :const:`Py_eval_input`, :const:`Py_file_input`, or :const:`Py_single_input`.
-The filename specified by *filename* is used to construct the code object and may appear in tracebacks or :exc:`SyntaxError` exception messages.
+The filename specified by *filename* is used to construct the code object and may appear in tracebacks or :exc:`SyntaxError` exception messages, it is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).
 This returns *NULL* if the code cannot be parsed or compiled.

    The integer *optimize* specifies the optimization level of the compiler; a value of ``-1`` selects the optimization level of the interpreter as given by